jmkristian/pack-it-forms/README.md

 The actual from itself replaces the ellipses here.
 The Javascript requires that the id of the form have the value "the-form".

-        <div data-include-html="outpost_message_header"></div>

-An include reference that is replaced with data used to format the outpost message header.
-This is required for the Javascript to work properly.
-It should come after the form.

         <div data-include-html="submit-buttons"></div>